John-AE/Restaurant_Orders/README.md

 This project was undertaken to demonstrate my SQL skills and techniques to explore the records in database tables and analyze the Restaurant Order data.
 The project involved setting up a restaurant database using MYSQL Workbench, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.

 ### Objectives
-1. Explore The Items Table
+1. Explore the Menu Items Table
 2. Explore the Orders Table
 3. Analyze Customer Behavior